VermeirJellen/Financial_Risk_Modeling_Research/readme.md

 #### DEMO 7 - (E)GARCH univariate VaR targeting
 View chapter 5 of `./paper/Financial_Risk_Modeling.pdf` and `./demos/var_targeting_univariate.R`.
 Additionally, also view `./functions/VaRTargetingUnivariateBacktest.R` for technical implementation details.
 In this demo we use the EGARCH tool to perform daily rebalancing of our position in an underlying asset such that an expected next-day VaR of 2% is targeted.
 We do this for the SPY and BEL20 indices.

-## Part 3 - Multivariate Financial Risk Modelling
+## Part 3 - Multivariate Financial Risk Modeling
 In the third part of the demo suite we investigate the topic of multivariate financial risk modeling.

 #### DEMO 8 - Exploratory data analysis for multi-asset portfolios